kristinamb15/conspiracy-generator/README.md

 The GloVe pretrained word embedding was used to embed the word sequences.
 Specifically, ```glove.6B.300d``` was used because it was obtained from Wikipedia, which is where our text data originates, so the embedding dimension is fixed at 300.

 For every training run, a folder in the ```models``` directory was created named with a timestamp.
 Best parameters for the model and optimizer are saved for loading at a later time .
 Visualization of test and validation loss, as well as the output from the training are saved in the folder for the model.
+Due to large file sizes, the ```models``` directory is omitted from the repository.
+The final model used for the web app is saved in the ```model``` directory.

 Note: Running in Google Colab may decrease training time (it was faster than the GPU on my machine).